top of page

 What can I expect at my first appointment?

-Your first session includes a detailed assessment to understand your pain, movement and goals.
+Your first physiotherapy or osteopathy session includes a detailed assessment to understand your pain, movement and goals.
 We’ll explain your diagnosis clearly, outline a tailored treatment plan, and usually start treatment straight away.

 Will I get treatment on my first visit?